brechtDR/mini-static-thingy-wingy/README.md

 npm run build:production
 ```

-**Note:** The CSS is automatically injected before the closing of the head tag, whilde JS is automatically added before the closing of the body tag
+**Note:** The CSS is automatically injected before the closing of the head tag, while JS is automatically added before the closing of the body tag.

 # How to build

-Ofcourse, just building one file isn't enough, here are some of the things you can do to build your static website

 ## Creating template files